nnsvs/nnsvs/docs/index.rst

 - **Research friendly**: NNSVS comes with reproducible Kaldi/ESPnet-style recipes.
 You can use NNSVS to create baseline systems for your research.

 Note that NNSVS was originally designed for research purposes.
 Please check out more user-friendly `ENUNU <https://github.com/oatsu-gh/ENUNU>`_ for creative purposes.
-You can find a practical guide for NNSVS/ENUNU at https://nnsvs.carrd.co/.
+You can find a practical guide for NNSVS/ENUNU at https://nnsvs.carrd.co/ (by `xuu <https://xuu.crd.co/>`_).
+A detailed tutorial for for making voice banks can be found at `NNSVS Database Making Tutorial <https://docs.google.com/document/d/1uMsepxbdUW65PfIWL1pt2OM6ZKa5ybTTJOpZ733Ht6s/edit?usp=sharing>`_ (by `PixProcuer <https://twitter.com/PixPrucer>`_).

 Audio samples
 -------------